 \subsection{Classifier}

 For the classifier portion of the deblending network, we use a VGG-16 network~\cite{simonyan2014very}.
-VGG-16 contains 13 convolutional layers and 3 fully connected layers.
-In our framework, it is modified to have four classes as output, i.e., the classifier can tell if the images have 0, 1, 2 or 3 galaxies.
+The VGG-16 contains 13 convolutional layers and 3 fully connected layers.
+In our framework, it is modified to give four classes as output, i.e., the classifier can tell if the images have 0, 1, 2 or 3 galaxies.

 In the first phase of training, the classifier is trained on images with galaxies ranging from 0 to 3.
 During the second phase in the training process where the deblender and the classifier are trained jointly, the deblended images from the deblender will also be passed through the classifier to see if the RDN has deblended only one galaxy from the blended image.
 This loss will also be used to update the RDN's parameters.
 Thus, the training set of the classifier contains both noiseless and noisy images with 0 to 3 galaxies.
-The cross-entropy (CE) loss is utilized to train the classifier parameterized by $\phi$ as Eq.~\ref{eq:CE} where $y$ represents the one-hot ground truth label.
+The cross-entropy (CE) loss is utilized to train the classifier parameterized by $\phi$ in Eq.~\ref{eq:CE} where $y$ represents the one-hot ground truth label.